veracode/verademo/README.md

 ## Heroku

-To run the container in Heroku, run this:
+To deploy the container in [Heroku](https://heroku.com), run the below commands, after installing the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).

 ```sh
 heroku create # Run this only once